Brill History

 For pages and pages of wonderful details, read Brill Buckinghamshire Historic Town Assessment Report, a joint AVDC / English Heritage publication of 2012 that deserves to be read more widely.

 For human interest, first-hand accounts and erudite commentary by local amateur historians, beg, borrow or steal a copy of the incredible Brillennium: A 1000 Years in the Life of a Buckinghamshire Village, edited by Dave Croydon and published 1999 by The Brill Society and Hilltop Publishing.
-It was published as a subscription-only limited edition but there 750 copies around Brill if you put the word out.
+It was published as a subscription-only limited edition of 750 copies but, very occasionally, copies do become available on eBay, Oxfam and similar sites.

 In early summer 2022, the Buckinghamshire Archaeological Society (one of the oldest voluntary organisations in the county, founded over 170 years ago) published The Kings at Brill; the Early History of a Buckinghamshire Village in the Forest of Bernwood authored by Mike Farley.